sambeau/deadcatbounce/README.md

 - **Buy New Stock:** Any cards in the flop can be bought at their _nominal price_
 - **Trade With Other players:** Players are free to buy, sell and swap any cards they have on display or in their hand.
 - **Hostile Takeover:** Players are free to buy any sets & runs on display by other players, as long as the full **inflated** price is paid in-full.
+- **Put a card back on the market:** any card on display or in your hand can be put back into the flop—_if there is a space in the flop for it_.
+The market will pay the nominal price minus an admin fee of 1 token.
 - **Sell to the bank:** any card on display or in your hand can be sold to the bank.
 The bank pays 1 token per card, even for Aces.
 - **Build runs:** two or more cards in consecutive order and of the same suit can be placed onto the table to create a run.
 Cards can be added to the top or bottom of runs to lengthen them.
 - **Build sets:** two (a pair) or more cards of the same rank can be placed on the table.
 Cards can be added to sets to make them wider.